 Just last year, students who participated in the series were able to land internships with networks, TV shows, studios, development companies and advocacy groups such as CBS, “The Late, Late Show with James Corden,” Wise Entertainment, Picture Motion and Women Occupy Hollywood, among others.

-The season’s current lineup is listed below, with additional speakers to be confirmed.
-Check our Events listings in the Mount newsroom for the most up-to-date information throughout the semester.
+The season’s lineup is listed below, with additional speakers to be confirmed.
+Check our Events listings in the Mount Newsroom for the most up-to-date information throughout the semester.
 Information is also available there on how to RSVP for each talk.